Stress Resilience & Burnout Recovery Therapy in Colorado

 Our approach to stress resilience and burnout recovery

 At Grounded Light Counseling, therapy for stress and burnout is steady, relational, and responsive to your capacity.
-We draw from evidence-based approaches such as Cognitive Behavioral Therapy (CBT), mindfulness-informed practices, and nervous system regulation, always adapting our work to fit your needs and circumstances.
+We draw from evidence-based approaches such as cognitive behavioral therapy (CBT), mindfulness-informed practices, and nervous system regulation — adapting tools to fit your needs and circumstances.

 Our approach emphasizes: